 Alienation of affection and criminal conversation laws are alive and well in North Carolina.
 The heart balm torts provide a remedy for a marriage that is destroyed by cheating.
-The law allows the cuckolded spouse to sue the other spouse for money based on the allegations of emotional harm to the marital relationship caused by an affair of the offending spouse with a third party, provided that the couple was married and not separated at the time that the affair occurred and that the affair ended the marriage.
-These lawsuits are filed by the innocent spouse not only against the offending spouse, but can also be filed against someone, such as an in-law or a near relative, who has caused the marriage to end.
+The law allows the cuckolded spouse to sue the third party paramour for money damages based on the allegations of emotional harm to the marital relationship caused by an affair.
+The law requires that the couple was married and not separated at the time that the affair occurred and that the affair ended the marriage.
+These lawsuits are filed by the innocent spouse not only against the offending paramour but can in theory, also be filed against someone, such as an in-law or a near relative, who has caused the marriage to end.

 Requirements for NC Alienation of Affection Claim